FAQs

 • Networking opportunities with staff at the South Sydney Rabbitohs.

-Face to face classes for two days a week at the South Sydney Rabbitohs headquarters in Heffron Park Maroubra.
+Face to face classes for two days a week at the South Sydney Rabbitohs headquarters in Heffron Park Maroubra or Redfern Oval.
 Virtual classes or self-directed time for approximately six hours per week.
 Prep reading and assessment completion for approximately eight hours per week.

-Subject to successfully completing each subject, you will course complete in 11 months.
+Subject to successfully completing each unit, you will complete the course in 11 months.

-By completing the BSB50420 Diploma of Leadership and Management and SIS50122 Diploma of Sport, Aquatics and Recreation Management as part of the South Sydney Rabbitohs and TAFE NSW partnership, students will have access to a nationally-recognised suite of diploma-to-degree pathways.
+By completing the BSB50420 - Diploma of Leadership and Management and SIS50122 - Diploma of Sport, Aquatics and Recreation Management as part of the South Sydney Rabbitohs and TAFE NSW collaboration, students will have access to a nationally-recognised suite of diploma-to-degree pathways.

 In addition to receiving entry to university, graduates will also receive up to one year of credit for a degree in some of Australia’s leading universities including the Bachelor of Sport Management and Bachelor of Business with a major in Sport Management.

-Choosing a diploma-degree pathway means that graduates are academically well prepared for bachelor study and have the work skills and experience to start their dream career in a shorter time frame[SR3]
+Choosing a diploma-degree pathway means that graduates are academically well prepared for bachelor study and have the work skills and experience to start their dream career in a shorter time frame.

 Yes, you will need to provide a transcript for units undertaken at another training provider.
 Where eligible, credit transfers can be applied to units that fits the criteria.
 See our info sessions to make further enquiries.